Small nucleolar RNA U3

 In molecular biology, U3 snoRNA is a non-coding RNA found predominantly in the nucleolus.

 U3 has C/D box motifs that technically make it a member of the box C/D class of snoRNAs; however, unlike other C/D box snoRNAs, it has not been shown to direct 2'-O-methylation of other RNAs.

 Rather, U3 is thought to guide site-specific cleavage of ribosomal RNA (rRNA) during pre-rRNA processing.

+The box C/D element is a subset of the six short sequence elements found in all U3 snoRNAs, namely boxes A, A', B, C, C', and D.

+Secondary Structure

-The box C/D element is a subset of the six short sequence elements found in all U3 snoRNAs, namely boxes A, A', B, C, C', and D. The U3 snoRNA secondary structure is characterized by a small 5' domain (with boxes A and A'), and a larger 3' domain (with boxes B, C, C', and D), the two domains being linked by a single-stranded hinge.
+The U3 snoRNA secondary structure is characterized by a small 5' domain (with boxes A and A'), and a larger 3' domain (with boxes B, C, C', and D), the two domains being linked by a single-stranded hinge.
 Boxes B and C form the B/C motif, which appears to be exclusive to U3 snoRNAs, and boxes C' and D form the C'/D motif.
 The latter is functionally similar to the C/D motifs found in other snoRNAs.
 The 5' domain and the hinge region act as a pre-rRNA-binding domain.
 The 3' domain has conserved protein-binding sites.
 Both the box B/C and box C'/D motifs are sufficient for nuclear retention of U3 snoRNA.
 The box C'/D motif is also necessary for nucleolar localization, stability and hyper-methylation of U3 snoRNA.
 Both box B/C and C'/D motifs are involved in specific protein interactions and are necessary for the rRNA processing functions of U3 snoRNA.

+Two potential mRNA binding motifs have been identified on U3 that base pair with the target sequences 5'-CUACCUCUCU-3' and 5'-CUCAGGAG-3'. mRNA targets bound by U3 appear to be involved in protein translation.